-3.4 Action-outcome contingency knowledge, planning and value: the PFC and the amygdala
+3.4 Action-outcome contingency knowledge, planning and value: the prefrontal cortex and amygdala

-The PFC (specifically, prelimbic cortex) is required for rats to represent the contingencies between actions and their outcomes [215; 216].
-Acquisition of instrumental responses on a simple schedule is disrupted by blocking NMDA and DA D1 receptors in the PFC [217].
-This is relevant to evidence from cognitive neuroscience that sectors of the human PFC are important for volitional processes (see Section 8.1.3 and Error!
-Reference source not found.).
+The prefrontal cortex (PFC) (specifically, prelimbic cortex) is required for rats to represent the contingencies between actions and their outcomes [215; 216], and acquisition of instrumental responses on a simple schedule is disrupted by blocking NMDA and DA D1 receptors in the PFC [217].
+This is relevant to evidence from cognitive neuroscience that sectors of the human PFC are important for volitional processes (see Section 8.13 and Figure 2).